I found this great story from a Redneck “non-prepper” and thought you guys and gals might get a kick out of this!

 Growing up in the city, I have had no interest in buying a truck, but Eddy makes a good point: you can transport nearly anything.
 He suggests a car does great on gas mileage in most cases, but you pay for it when you need to transport a lot of material or something large.

-- Ford F-150: Well-loved for the best hauling and towing capacity, new diesel maximize efficiency, spacious seats, and helpful tech features
+- Ford F-150: Well-loved for the best hauling and towing capacity, this new diesel maximizes efficiency, spacious seats, and helpful tech features

 - Chevrolet Silverado 1500: A sibling to the well-loved GMC Sierra, the Silverado 1500 was redesigned for 2019 with a complete menu of drivetrains, user-friendly tech features, and lots of interior space.